WelfzTwingoFurs/WegTek3D/README.md

 -JJoeyay/Taffyko, for teaching me Godot and inspiring me to make games;
 -3DSage's 'Make Your Own Raycaster' series on YouTube;
 -Kofybrek's 'Writing my First Ray Casting Game using C++ and SFML - SFML Tutorial';
--Nic from college, for making me understand the polygon processing logic.
+-Nic from college, for making me understand the polygon processing logic;
+-Karin my friend, for giving me the spark that inspired wall collision!

 <3
 ```